 What are nonprofit grants?

-While it can feel like you’re getting free money, there are rules, eligibility criteria, lengthy application processes, and sometimes restrictions about how grant funding for nonprofits can be used.
+While it can feel like you’re getting free money, there are rules, eligibility criteria, lengthy application processes, and sometimes restrictions about how grant funding for nonprofit organizations can be used.
 That's why getting familiar with the process and different types of grants available can help you prepare to put your best foot forward.

-Government grants for nonprofits
+Government grants for nonprofit organizations

 Due to the rigorous selection process, these grants are also considered more prestigious and can support a nonprofit's reputation and status.
 For example, you can mention your government grant in marketing to donors and your annual report to stand tall with stakeholders.